Skip to main content

 -- Amanda Kolson Hurley, Washingtonian

 • The Washingtonian profiled DeafSpace as architecture that starts from Deaf experience rather than compliance codes.
-The Sorenson Language and Communication Center (2008) -- the first DeafSpace building -- features automatic doors, horseshoe seating, glass walls flooding the lobby with natural light, and wide hallways enabling cross-level visibility.
+The Sorenson Language and Communication Center (2008), the first DeafSpace building, features automatic doors, horseshoe seating, glass walls flooding the lobby with natural light, and wide hallways enabling cross-level visibility.
 MJ Bienvenu, a Gallaudet faculty member, described the early design process: "We knew what we didn't want, but we weren't sure what we wanted."
 DeafSpace gave architectural form to what Deaf people had always known but never had designed for them.5

 A Look at DeafSpace Design at DC's Gallaudet University (2018)